JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DAO.md

 ### Many-to-many reference
 In some cases, a many-to-many reference may be required.
-Let's assume you want to add a reference to the following `Actors` table to the `StarWarsFilm` class:
+Assuming that you want to add a reference to the following `Actors` table to the previous `StarWarsFilm` class:
 ```kotlin
 object Actors : IntIdTable() {
     val firstname = varchar("firstname", 50)